 Although the four-door coupes have been in existence for a long time, the body style was made popular by the Porsche Panamera, arguably.
 The second generation model’s sloping roofline makes it look like a stretched 911 and everyone who disliked the first generation model, fell in love with the second one.
 Not too long ago, the GT 4-door from Affalterbach joined the segment.

-Audi already has the A7, but its not really the same niche is it?
-Which is why there’s this new e-tron GT concept and as the name suggests, its an all-electric four-door GT.
-The designers have done a great job in making the car look like it has time traveled from 2025.
+Audi already has the A7, but it’s not really the same niche is it?
+Which is why there’s this new e-tron GT concept and as the name suggests, it’s an all-electric four-door GT.
+The designers have done a great job of making the car look like it has time traveled from 2025.

 The interior layout looks neat and as we can see in the picture, it is focused on the driver.
-Both the central touchscreen and the one to control the air conditioning is finished in gloss black.
-Audi claims that the Sport seats inspired by motor racing in both rows provide optimum lateral support even while cornering at speed.
+Both the central touchscreen and the one to control the air conditioning are finished in gloss black.
+Audi claims that the sports seats inspired by motor racing in both rows provide optimum lateral support even while cornering at speed.

 Furthermore, there are no animal-based products and the e-tron GT comes with a vegan interior.
 Synthetic leather is used on the seats and other trim surfaces.
 Fabrics made from recycled fibers are used on the seat cushions as well as the armrests and on the center console.
 Microfiber material adorns the headlining and the window pillar trims.
 Even the deep-pile floor carpet is made from sustainable Econyl yarn, a recycled fiber made from used fishing nets.

 The e-tron GT concept measures 4.96-metre in length, 1.96-metre in width and 1.38‑metre in height.
 Wheelbase measures 2.90 metres.
 However, the sloping roofline seems to have affected the rear headroom.
 Audi says that the car offers 450 liters of luggage capacity and under the hood, there’s an extra 100 liters of capacity.